Short term loans on your terms

 Types of short term loans

 Short term lenders generally offer two types of loans: payday loans and installment loans.
 Payday loans, also known as cash advances, are repaid when the borrower receives his or her next paycheck.
 Installment loans allow the borrower to make several payments over a few weeks or months.
 For both cash advances and installment loans, the lender charges a fee that is paid along with the loan repayment.
 No cash or collateral is needed up front.

 Short term loans made simple

 Applying for a short term loan online is similar to applying for a traditional loan in that the borrower provides some basic information and requests a loan amount in writing.
 Once the lender and borrower agree on the short term loan amount, the fee and the repayment date, the money is directly deposited in the borrowers checking account.
-Unlike a bank loan, the average wait time between loan agreement and cash deposit is between two hours and 24 hours.
-Most short term lenders don’t do credit checks; they base the amount they are willing to lend on the borrowers income.
+Most short term lenders accept bad credit; they base the amount they are willing to lend on the borrowers income.

 The average short term loan